Auroratide/auroratide.com/content/posts/resolving-the-image-rendering-paradox/content.md

 ![](/assets/posts/resolving-the-image-rendering-paradox/lea-pensive.png)

-In the end, Firefox implemented `crisp-edges` because it already supported the non-standard property `-moz-crisp-edges` which implements the nearest neighbor algorithm.
+In the end, Firefox developed `crisp-edges` because it already supported the non-standard property `-moz-crisp-edges` which represents the nearest neighbor algorithm.
 Chrome had implemented `pixelated` because, at the time in 2014, the spec for `pixelated` was more straightforward.

-There's more I could cover, but I decided to make them "extra content".
+If you want to learn more about the history, I've got some extra bits at the end of the article!

 * [Timeline of image-rendering](#timeline-of-image-rendering)
 * [What changed in February 2021?](#what-changed-in-february-2021)

 ## Pixelated or Crisp Edges?

-To grasp the `pixelated` and `crisp-edges` values, it's important to understand, semantically, the purpose of the `image-rendering` property.
+To grasp the `pixelated` and `crisp-edges` values, it's important to understand the purpose of the `image-rendering` property.

 ### The Semantics of image-rendering